AmoMTL/ChicagoSocioeconomic/README.md

 # ChicagoSocioeconomic
-Using IBM Db2 instance to store a dataset and using SQL queries to manipulate and analyze the data
+Using SQLLite3 to connect to a database and store a dataset containing census, school and crime data from Chicago into tables and using SQL queries to manipulate and analyze the data